-- The Town has the option of using in-rem parcels for future recreational or open space purposes or selling them for revenue.
-A third option is to work with non-profit organizations to build middle-income units on those properties, which would be sold at below-market rate. - The property would have to carry a permanent restriction limiting the resale price of the home to a level affordable to middle-income households. - Monies from the Community Housing Board funds could be used as a local match.
+The Town has the option of using in-rem parcels for future recreational or open space purposes or selling them for revenue.
+A third option is to work with non-profit organizations to build middle-income units on those properties, which would be sold at below-market rate.

+The property would have to carry a permanent restriction limiting the resale price of the home to a level affordable to middle-income households.

+Monies from the Community Housing Board funds could be used as a local match.

-Policy 5-7: Around the hamlet business centers of Yorktown Heights, Mohegan Lake, and Jefferson Valley allow smaller-lot single-family homes, building off existing areas with small lots.
+Policy 5-7: AtAround the hamlet business districtscenters of Yorktown Heights, Mohegan Lake, and Jefferson Valley allow smaller-lot single-family homes, building off existing areas with small lots, and contingent on use of the Density Reduction Program (DRP) (see Chapter 4 for candidate locations).

-- "Smaller-lot" means approximately 10,000-square feet.
-Development on lots of such sizes is contingent upon the provision of sewer service. - Candidate locations include the following:
+"Smaller-lot" means approximately 10,000-square feet.
+Development on lots of such sizes is contingent upon the provision of sewer service.

+Candidate locations include the following:

-- Yorktown Heights, north of the Downing Street extension, between Route 202, Route 118, and Baldwin Road.
+Yorktown Heights, north of the Downing Street extension, between Route 202, Route 118, and Baldwin Road.
 This Land Use Plan (see Chapter 2) designates part of this area for R1-10 and R1-20, which allows single-family residential development on 20,000-square foot lots.
-Through the Density Reduction Program (DRP), additional units could be purchased, with smaller lots resulting. - Mohegan Lake, between Route 6 and Strawberry Road.
+Through the Density Reduction Program (DRP), additional units could be purchased, with smaller lots resulting.

+Mohegan Lake, between Route 6 and Strawberry Road.
 The Land Use Plan designates this area R1-40, allowing 40,000-square foot lots.
-DRP units could be purchased, creating the opportunity for smaller lots. - Jefferson Valley, north of Osceola Lake.
+DRP units could be purchased, creating the opportunity for smaller lots.

+Jefferson Valley, north of Osccola Lake.
 This area, designated for R1-10, should allow 10,000-square foot lots with DRP purchase.